soot-oss/SootUp/sootup.apk.frontend/ANDROID_CALL_GRAPH_PLAN.md

    this as a lookup table keyed by component type (mirrors FlowDroid's `AndroidEntryPointConstants`). **[Implemented in this pass.]**

-3. **Callback/listener discovery.** Scan resolved Jimple bodies for classes implementing Android callback interfaces (`View.OnClickListener`, adapters, etc.) and for `setOnClickListener`-style registrations / anonymous inner listeners — code reachable from the framework even though nothing in the app directly calls it. *(Not yet implemented.)*
+3. **Callback/listener discovery.** Scan every app class for ones implementing a known Android UI callback interface (`View.OnClickListener`, `TextWatcher`, adapter listeners, etc.) — code reachable from the framework once registered on a widget, even though nothing in the app directly calls it.
+Deliberately whole-view rather than tied to a `setOnClickListener`-style call site: an implementation can be an anonymous inner class, a top-level class, or reused across several registrations, so scanning for the interface is more robust than tracing registration call sites.
+This over-approximates (doesn't prove the class was ever actually registered anywhere), matching how CHA/RTA are already over-approximate. **[Implemented in this pass.]**

 4. **Layout XML parsing.** Parse `res/layout/*.xml` (binary XML, same `axml` dependency) for `android:onClick` attributes, feeding step 3 from